tupolov/cfp/README.md

 CFP offers not only enhanced vanilla CUP factions but also a huge number of new factions using CUP and community donated assets.
 CFP includes custom assets and textures in order to help expand whats possible with CUP.

-CFP Ultimate enhances base CFP factions (if running CFP) and introduces new factions using the most efficient combination of community gear, weapon and vehicle addons.
-CFP Ultimate requires VSM, SMA and NIArms.
+CFP Ultimate will enhance base CFP factions (if running CFP) and introduces new factions using the most efficient combination of community gear, weapon and vehicle addons.
+CFP Ultimate dependencies are TBD.

 Factions are delivered in a modular way, enabling groups to maintain their own tailored version of CFP by simply excluding any components they don't need, or those possibly in conflict with other mods.

-## Features
+## CFP Features
-- 88 new factions!
+- CFP plus CFP Ultimate provides 91 new factions!
-- CFP introduces 58 new factions based on CUP assets (including 9 new civilian factions)
+- CFP introduces 59 new factions based on CUP + custom assets (including 9 new civilian factions)
-- CFP Ultimate enhances the CFP factions and introduces 30 new factions/sub-factions based on common community addons (TBC etc)
 - Replaces certain CUP factions with factions split by theater (i.e. Arid/Desert, Woodland/Jungle, Artic/Snow etc)
 - Enhances certain CUP factions with additonal groups and loadouts (i.e. special forces)
 - Includes AccuracyThruVolume's Iraq/Syria pack